 Now, the heroes.
 As said, they each replace two base action cards with two stronger action cards (which are like basic action cards with some added bonuses) and have personalized skill decks to choose from.

-Determination -> Cold Toughness: a powerful Block card.
-Combine it with the above card, you can produce high block values with ease, making Tovak ideal hero for new players.
+Determination -> Cold Toughness: A powerful Block card.
+Combine it with the above card, you can produce high block values with ease, making Tovak an ideal hero for new players.

 Tovak’s skills are straightforward.
-They give effects that are directly applicable: extra Move, Ranged Attack, Attack or Block points.
-Breaking resistance, drawing extra cards and getting +2 or +3 for sideways cards are easy to understand as well.
+They give directly applicable effects: extra Move, Ranged Attack, Attack, or Block points.
+Breaking resistance, drawing extra cards, and getting +2 or +3 for sideways cards are easy to understand as well.

-It’s worth mentioning that most of those skills can be used each turn, making Tovak an easy-to-play brawler, capable of dealing with enemies on his own.
+It’s worth mentioning that most of those skills can be used every turn, making Tovak an easy-to-play brawler, capable of dealing with enemies on his own.

-Mana Draw -> Mana Pull: makes it very easy to gain mana from the source.
+Mana Draw -> Mana Pull: Makes it very easy to gain mana from the source.
 You can even use black dice as any color.
 And with the stronger effect, you gain two mana of any color.
 As you can always use one die per turn, this means you can take a total of three dice from the source on that turn.
-If you play solo mode, that’s the entire source!
+In solo mode, that’s the entire source!

 She’s also very good when it comes to dealing with wounds: skills allow her to play them sideways, discard them for mana or throw them away.
 Don’t be afraid to get wounded, just makes sure you get rid of them before the end, as they bring negative score.

-Promise -> Noble Manners: Influence with extra Fame and Reputation, which means Norowas is very good at recruiting units (and other interaction).
+Promise -> Noble Manners: Influence with extra Fame and Reputation, which means Norowas is very good at recruiting units (and other interactions).

 What action cards begin to imply, Norowas’ skills really emphasize: he’s a great leader.
 Readying units, getting Move points for units or extra Influence.
 There’s Leadership which makes one of your units more powerful and Bonds of Loyalty, which allows you to recruit an extra unit much cheaper.

 The Dragon is the most unique character of the base game.
 Contrary to others, his skills are mostly indirect.
-They can gain you a lot of mana.
-In fact, he’s all about mana – he can gain it easily, but most also must spend plenty of it to get decent combat points, as he is very weak himself.
+They can gain a lot of mana.
+In fact, he’s all about mana – he can gain it easily, but must also spend plenty of it to get decent combat values, as he is very weak himself.

 He demands careful planning and mana management from the player and I find him very challenging to play with.
 To add to the complexity, his action cards both demand a certain sacrifice to be made.

-Some of his skills apply directly on the enemies: ignoring 2 attack points, reducing their attack or armor or even using defeated enemies as your own.
+Some of his skills apply directly to the enemies: ignoring 2 attack points, reducing their attack or armor, or even using defeated enemies as your own.

 Our Amazon likes to work on herself.
 That doesn’t mean that units are useless for her, just that she doesn’t get any special skills to help her with them.
 She can get Influence skill, but she gets more out of it if she doesn’t recruit, so investing in spells and advanced actions may be a better way to go.